Craig Pruess: History

-In 2009, Craig was nominated for Best Soundtrack at the RTS Awards (Royal Television Society) for his music for the acclaimed BBC-TV drama series, "Moses Jones", which also garnered Craig a British Academy Award nomination for Best Original Music in May 2010.
-Since the series, he has teamed up with talented Ugandan musicians, Denis Mugagga and Daniel Sewagudde (formerly of DaTwinz fame in Africa), to create the group the Ganda Boys with an album "The War of Love" released in 2009, and live shows in UK, France, Germany and Uganda, and with the release of their second album, "Africa", extensive national radio play and media coverage in Uganda.
-Craig is a core performing member and band leader of the group and co-writes the songs and arranges and produces all the recordings.
-Craig scored the high-profile BBC-TV drama series, "Five Days II", broadcast in Jan 2010.
-Between 2007 and present, Craig has formed another world fusion ambient music band, At-Ma, with seasoned professional singer, Russell Stone, and complete with tabla maestro, Tom Simenauer, they give concerts in the UK and Europe, headlining the Warsaw Philharmonic in Nov 2010.
-Craig performs on sitar, harmonium, trumpet and percussion in a totally spontaneous and fluid musical output which delights audiences with its freshness and evocative colours.
+In 2009, Pruess was nominated for Best Soundtrack at the RTS Awards (Royal Television Society) for his music for the acclaimed BBC-TV drama series, Moses Jones, which also garnered him a British Academy Award nomination for Best Original Music in May 2010.
+Since the series, he has teamed up with Ugandan musicians Denis Mugagga and Daniel Sewagudde (formerly of DaTwinz fame in Uganda), to create the group the Ganda Boys with an album The War of Love released in 2009, and live shows in UK, France, Germany and Uganda, and with the release of their second album, Africa, extensive national radio play and media coverage in Uganda.
+Further albums, Mountains of the Moon, Bakisimba and Dance with DaTwinz have had an impact in Uganda.
+Pruess is a core performing member and band leader of the group and co-writes the songs and arranges and produces all the recordings.

+Pruess scored the BBC-TV drama series Five Days II, broadcast in January 2010.
+In 2007, he formed another world fusion ambient music band, At-Ma, with singer Russell Stone and tabla player Tom Simenauer; they give concerts in the UK and Europe, headlining the Warsaw Philharmonic in November 2010.
+Pruess performs on sitar, harmonium, trumpet and percussion in a spontaneous musical output.

-Brazilian music featured in Craig's 2006 soundtrack: 90 minute Discovery Channel docu-drama "Gold Diggers - The Biggest Bank Robbery in History".
+Brazilian music featured in Pruess's 2006 soundtrack: 90 minute Discovery Channel docu-drama Gold Diggers – The Biggest Bank Robbery in History.
 An edgy, fast paced expose of the 2005 massive bank robbery in Fortaleza, Brazil, directed by British director James Erskine.
-Featuring energetic Brazilian rhythms and tribal percussion layers, along with a filmic, hard-hitting music score, the program itself has become part of the police investigation in Brazil!
-In 2007, Craig composed the soundtrack for Turner Prize nominated artist Zarina Bhimji's film Waiting), which became part of the prestigious Turner Prize exhibition in Liverpool during October 2007.
-In late 2011, Craig completed his third art film soundtrack for her, "Yellow Patch", charting the origins of the migration of the Gujarati people from Kutch, India, to East Africa.
-Zarina was born in Uganda and has so poetically captured images from her African experience.
+Featuring energetic Brazilian rhythms and tribal percussion layers, along with a filmic, hard-hitting music score, the programme itself became part of the police investigation in Brazil.
+In 2007, Pruess composed the soundtrack for Turner Prize nominated artist Zarina Bhimji's film Waiting, which became part of the Turner Prize exhibition in Liverpool during October 2007.
+In late 2011, Pruess completed his third art film soundtrack for her, "Yellow Patch", charting the origins of the migration of the Gujarati people from Kutch, India, to East Africa.
+Bhimji was born in Uganda and has captured images from her African experience.

-As a songwriter, Craig has penned David Van Day's chart hit, "Young American's Talking".
-For Cliff Richard, Craig also wrote the title track "Silver's Home Tonight" on the 1983 album, Silver; and "Two Worlds", an additional track (equivalent to a B-side) on the Christmas number one chart hit, "The Millennium Prayer".
-In November 1999, Craig was nominated to be the composer for the most successful independent television drama series in British history, "Peak Practice", completing the very last four series (13 episodes each) for Carlton Television until its conclusion in 2003.
+As a songwriter, Pruess wrote David Van Day's chart hit, "Young American's Talking".
+For Cliff Richard, Pruess wrote the title track "Silver's Home Tonight" on the 1983 album, Silver; and "Two Worlds", an additional track (equivalent to a B-side) on the Christmas number one chart hit, "The Millennium Prayer".
+In November 1999, Pruess composed for the most successful independent television drama series in British history, Peak Practice, completing the last four series (13 episodes each) for Carlton Television until its conclusion in 2003.